aledevieira/data-analytics-portfolio/README.md

 # Data Analytics Portfolio
-This repository is containing portfolio of data science and data analyst projects completed by me professional, self learning, and hobby purposes.
+This repository contains a portfolio of data science and data analyst projects completed by me for professional, self-learning, and hobby purposes.
 Presented in the form of Jupyter Notebooks.